hmlongco/RequestBuilder/README.md

     }
 }
 ```
-Other than the obvious change to the function signature, the builder structure is identical right up to the point where have our mapped result.
+Other than the obvious change to the function signature, the builder structure is identical right up to the point where we have our mapped result.

 But instead of using `eraseToAnyPublisher()` to convert our result to `AnyPublisher`, we instead use the provided `async()` function to convert it to a throwing asynchronous call.